 The style, both in costumes and in language, for the bureau is very 50s–

 I don’t know if I’d say the 50s, per se.
 The conception, architecturally, was from 1900 to about 1940.
 Most of the locations we picked were built between those two periods.
 For the clothing, my costume designer blended from about 1910 to 1950, so the suits have different elements from those periods.
 The idea was to find a style for the clothing and buildings to have a visual correspond to the idea, thematically, that if the bureau controlled the world, then it would be more perfect on the surface but with less freedom.
 Those incredibly beautiful buildings, which have stood the test of time, I tried to shoot in very beautiful ways.

 I shot them in very formally composed ways and had the camera move in a precise and smooth way when the bureau was in control of the situation.
 We moved to a much more human, hand-held style and were much less cautious about shooting the chaos of the New York City streets when they are not in control.
 When Anthony Mackie chases David down the streets, it’s very chaotic and less beautiful.
 When Richardson walks into The Adjustment Bureau headquarters, all those shots are very precise and beautiful.

-They feel like a government agency, and you even have the famous “important-running-feet” close-up shot.
+You even have the famous “important-running-feet” close-up shot there.